bruin-data/ingestr/docs/supported-sources/notion.md

 Notion requires a few steps to set up an integration, please follow the guide dltHub [has built here](https://dlthub.com/docs/dlt-ecosystem/verified-sources/notion#setup-guide).

 Once you complete the guide, you should have an API key, and the table ID to connect to.
-Let's say your API token is `secret_12345` and the database you'd like to connect to is `bfeaafc0c25f40a9asdasd672a9456f3`, here's a sample command that will copy the data from the Notion table into a duckdb database:
+Let's say your API token is `secret_12345` and the database you'd like to connect to is `bfeaafc0c25f40a9asdasd672a9456f3`, here's a sample command that will copy the data from the Notion table into a DuckDB database:

 ```sh
 ingestr ingest --source-uri 'notion://?api_key=secret_12345' --source-table 'bfeaafc0c25f40a9asdasd672a9456f3' --dest-uri duckdb:///notion.duckdb --dest-table 'notion.output'